Frequently Asked Questions

 Would you consider taking on a student as an assistant?

 No, not at this time.
 The main selling point of Dave Butcher Photography is that Dave Butcher takes all of the black and white photographs and makes all the darkroom prints himself.
 The admin. side is the only area where bringing in help would be considered but not at the moment.

-I would like to work in the photo industry before finishing my University course, do you have any advice?
+I would like to work in the photo industry after finishing my University course, do you have any advice?

 All I would say is that you'll make more money if you work for yourself rather than being employed by someone but the experience from working with someone could move you forward professionally quicker than doing it on your own.
 It's more satisfying succeeding without the help of others too.